 Noted fan of the Marvel Cinematic Universe Jennifer Aniston – who absolutely in no way whatsoever screentested for The Wasp and didn’t get it – would no doubt strongly recommend It’s Good, Except It Sucks, a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe with a series of superpowered guests.
 You can ‘go long’ and catch up on It’s Good, Except It Sucks here.

-Jennifer Aniston’s little-remembered pre-Friends sitcom Herman’s Head came up for discussion in Looks Unfamiliar with Emma Burnell, which you can find here.
+Jennifer Aniston’s little-remembered pre-Friends sitcom Herman’s Head was one of Emma Burnell’s choices on Looks Unfamiliar, which you can find here.

 Did I really hand over good money to see Jennifer Aniston in a very bad movie indeed in an actual cinema?
 Find out in Emergency Questions here!